PerimeterX/gitapp_alert_on_public/README.md

 # gitapp_alert_on_public

-A service for finding newly created public repositories for GitHub users who are part of a GitHub organization.
+A service for finding and alerting on newly created public repositories for GitHub users who are part of a GitHub organization.

 ## Prepare Things